SweetPinkMilkTea/shenzhia/README.md

 > Searching for bot usage documentation?
 Find information on using the bot on the wiki section of the repo.

 > [!CAUTION]
-> This bot is in active development.
-Anything might be changed without notice.
->
 > This bot has not been tested against large numbers of users/servers.
 Be aware that performance problems might arise under such circumstances.
->
-> Create Issues for ideas for Improvement or when something is not working.

 # About
 This is Shenzhia, a python discord bot.